Braves vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will square off against Hunter Renfroe and the Los Angeles Angels at Truist Park in the first of a three-game series, on Monday at 7:20 PM ET.
+The Atlanta Braves and Matt Olson will square off against the Los Angeles Angels and Hunter Renfroe at Truist Park on Tuesday, with the first pitch at 7:20 PM ET.

-The favored Braves have -225 moneyline odds to win against the underdog Angels, who are listed at +180.
-The total is 10 runs for the matchup.
+The favored Braves have -250 moneyline odds to win against the underdog Angels, who are listed at +200.
+The contest's total is set at 9 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.